Subaru Logo

 Subaru Logo 1980-2003

-The developers have proposed a version that resembles stars as a reflection in the water.
+The developers have proposed a version resembling stars as a water reflection.
 To accentuate this effect, they made the background gradient with a change in color intensity.
 It changes from top to bottom – from dark blue to light blue.
 The result is the impression that the stars descend from the sky and plunge into the earth’s sea.
-This concept is associated with Japanese wisdom, which says: the reflection of the stars in the sea makes them accessible.
-The manufacturer sets himself, although high, but quite achievable goals, towards which he is constantly moving.
+This concept is associated with Japanese wisdom, which says that the reflection of the stars in the sea makes them accessible.
+The manufacturer sets himself, although high, but quite achievable goals, towards which he constantly moves.

 2003 – 2019